 Another great renovation account, this is a MUST for anyone dealing with fixer-up properties.
 The transformations show that even some of the most run-down properties can have a new lease on life.

 Tom Ferry is one of the most renowned and respected real estate coaches out there sharing tons of free real estate marketing content to help improve your business.
-Tom Ferry is quite active with Instagram stories and uses his Instagram account as the primary hub to connect with all of his followers.
-The comments section on his Instagram account is great for networking and connecting with other agents.
+You’ll find Instagram stories galore on Tom’s page.
+He also uses his Instagram account as the primary hub to connect with all of his followers so be sure to check out the comments section on his Instagram account.
+It is great for networking and connecting with other agents.

 She might be a small fish in this pond with a modest following, but Brenda has absolutely NAILED her personal branding.
 She finds a tasteful way to incorporate herself into her visuals without becoming the focal point.
 Her engagement (which is more important than followers) is equal to other real estate accounts with 10x as many followers.
 She knows her target audience (younger buyers and families) and goes to great lengths to reach out.
 Including solely Spanish-language posts.

-Finally, we had to include the creator of this blog Grant Findlay-Shirras in this list.
-Grant is the co-founder of a multi-million dollar real estate marketing company and creator of the Local Leader® system for agents.
-Grant is also known for his podcast Real Estate Moguls where he interviews real estate industry influencers and experts.
+Finally, we had to include the creator of this blog Grant Findlay-Shirras on this list.
+He is the co-founder of a multi-million dollar real estate marketing company and creator of the Local Leader® system for agents.
+If you’d like to learn more about what Grant provides agents, click here.
+Grant is also known for his podcast and YouTube channel Real Estate Moguls where he interviews real estate industry influencers and experts.

 Interested in some of the basics about Instagram?
 Why not read up on how to get started on Instagram?